-- · While the main key for the isolating means is free from the key exchange box, the other door keys are locked in the box. - To release the door keys sequentially, insert and turn the main key in the key exchange box.
-The released keys can then be used to open the cabinet doors and to access the hazardous areas. - The inserted main key stays locked in the key exchange box until all the released door keys are returned to their original positions - The drive cannot be restarted until all the door keys are returned to the key exchange box and the main key is removed and taken to the isolating means.
+- When the main key for the isolating means is free from the key exchange box, the other door keys are locked in the box.
+Therefore, the doors to the cabinet are locked. - When the isolating means, for example main circuit breaker, is closed, the main key is locked there.
+To free the main key, open the isolating means. - To release the door keys sequentially, insert and turn the main key in the key exchange box.
+The released keys can then be used to open the cabinet doors and to access the hazardous areas. - The inserted main key stays locked in the key exchange box until all the released door keys are returned to their original positions. - The drive cannot be restarted until all the door keys are returned to the key exchange box and the main key is removed and taken to the isolating means.